ibraheem-zeer/Mastering_JavaScript_in_20_Days/Day1 .md

 ---
 we can use DOM to Read and Write(Edit) on HTML from JavaScript
 ---
-useing document we can access to HTML code
+using document we can access to HTML code
 ```
 // this code will return the title of page
 document.title